ChaitraliWaikar/Virtual-Banking-System/README.md

 (Not included for security reasons)

   Format:

   DB_URL=jdbc:mysql://localhost:3306/bankapp
   DB_USER=root
   DB_PASS=yourpassword

   config.properties is added to .gitignore.

 Anyone running the project needs to create their own file.

 ▶️ How to Run

   Open the project in IntelliJ

   Run Login.java

   Add MySQL Connector/J to Project Libraries

 📸 Screenshots

 🚀 Future Improvements

   Admin panel

   Proper field validations

   Export passbook as PDF

   Dark mode UI

-OTP login (maybe)

 🤝 Feel Free to Use This

   If you're learning Java Swing or JDBC, you can clone this repo and use it however you like!